Barney Barton: Fictional character history

 Unknown to Hawkeye and the Avengers, Barney's body was stolen by Egghead.
 Egghead discovered that Barney was still displaying faint vital signs and placed him in a healing chamber.
 Later, Egghead was inadvertently killed by Hawkeye in a battle with the Avengers, leaving Barney suspended and forgotten in the healing chamber.
 He was later discovered by Helmut Zemo.
 Zemo, who held a personal grudge against Hawkeye, manipulated Barney to turn against his brother.
 Barney and his new "benefactor" enlisted Hawkeye's former mentor Trick Shot (whose cancer had returned) to train him to be as proficient with a bow and arrow as his brother.
 Once the training was completed, Trick Shot was badly beaten and his cancer was allowed to fester.
 Barney then delivered the dying Trick Shot to Avengers Tower as a message to Hawkeye.
 Later, while investigating his former mentor's death, Hawkeye was ambushed by his brother.
 Declaring himself the new "Trickshot", Barney subdued Hawkeye and delivered him to Baron Zemo.
 Zemo had the brothers duel to the death.
 Hawkeye (despite going blind from a previous injury with the third Ronin) managed to best Barney in battle.
 Before teleporting away, Zemo transferred Barney's criminal funds over to the "victor" Hawkeye, then taunted the hero for turning his brother against him.
 In custody, Barney agreed to a bone marrow transplant to save his brother's sight, but only so he could battle Hawkeye again in the future.

 Norman Osborn later faked Barney's death in his hospital bed as Norman invited Barney to join his second incarnation of the Dark Avengers.
-Despite the new team's initial success, he was finally defeated in a fight with Mockingbird when he underestimated her capabilities, as Mockingbird had recently been enhanced by the Super Soldier Serum/Infinity Formula hybrid.
+Despite the new team's initial success, he was finally defeated in a fight with Mockingbird when he underestimated her capabilities, as Mockingbird had been enhanced by the Super Soldier Serum and Infinity Formula.
 After being arrested, Barney and the rest of the villains (save for Superia and Gorgon) are offered reduced sentences in exchange for signing on with the Thunderbolts program.
 Barney remains with the team until the Dark Avengers escape their handlers and disband.

 Sometime after the dissolution of the group, the homeless and disheveled Barney goes to live with Clint, with whom he apparently reconciled, at his new apartment.

 As part of the All-New All-Different Marvel, it is revealed that Barney had stolen Clint's wealth and moved to a private island to start a family with Simone, one of Clint's former neighbors.
 Despite all of this, the two brothers remain on good terms.
-He even assisted Clint and Kate Bishop in rescuing the Project Communion kids from HYDRA and S.H.I.E.L.D.
+He even assisted Clint and Kate Bishop in rescuing the Project Communion kids from Hydra and S.H.I.E.L.D.